anupama-pathirage/ballerina-scenarios/ballerina-zapier-samples/daily-github-pr-summary-to-gmail/README.md

-# Daily Github PR summary as an email in GMail
+# Daily GitHub PR summary as an email in Gmail

-This sample sends a summary of open PRs on everyday as an email.
+This sample sends a summary of open PRs every day as an email.

 ## Use case
 This will send a daily email with a summary of GitHub PRs of the configured GitHub repo.

 ## Prerequisites
 * GitHub account
-* GMail account
+* Gmail account

 ### Setting up Google account tokens
 1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard to create a new project.